justin-napolitano/data-blog/content/blog/ai-proof-of-concept/index.md

 ### Justice Centric Model

 The second is justice centric.
 The predictive power of this model, should in theory be greater as it attempts to determine the likely vote of an individual justice against an issue area.
 Again this is limited as only the overarching issue area is available in the data.
-It may very well prove that justices may favor free speach in most cases, except when the military is the target.
+It may very well prove that justices may favor free speech in most cases, except when the military is the target.
 The model could not predict that, because the data is limited.

 #### Justice Centric Training Features